Skip to main contentIBM ST4SD

 • environment: Name of the environment to use.
 The definition will be searched in the top level environments field of FlowIR.

 • expandArguments: one of [“double-quote”, “none”] (default is “double-quote”).
-When set to “double-quote” ST4SD envelops commandline in double-quotes and perform bash expansion by feeding the resulting string to echo before using them to submit the task to the backned.
+When set to “double-quote” ST4SD envelops commandline in double-quotes and perform bash expansion by feeding the resulting string to echo before using them to submit the task to the backend.

 • references: Each string in this list is a string representation of a DataReference to either a reference to a file, a folder, or a component.
 References to components and files produced by a component (i.e. under the working directory of a component) indicate a data dependency which the st4sd-runtime respects when scheduling the tasks for components.
 There are several reference methods, but these are the most commonly used: